 Roundtable Peer Reviews bring together a diverse group of individuals - including business practitioners, trade bodies, campaigners and NGOs, academics and government - for frank, constructive dialogue on the responsibility issues affecting business and wider society.

 Under the Chatham House rule, roundtable participants discuss and debate a wide range of social, environmental, ethical and governance issues.
 Roundtables provide the opportunity for organisations to discuss latest best practices and latest thinking, innovations, likely directions of travel, and more.

-There is a strong focus on collaboration and working together to reach a consensus as to what are POOR, OKAY, GOOD and EXCELLENT standards of policy and practice on the issue under examination.
+There is a strong focus on collaboration and working together to reach a consensus as to good, better and best practices on the issue under examination.

 The benefits of the roundtables include: